 \subsection{Initial state preparation}

 The quality of the initial state significantly constrains the efficacy of quantum phase estimation (QPE) and its variants, specifically its overlap with the true ground state.
-Therefore, the method employed to prepare the initial states plays a pivotal role.
+Therefore, the method employed to prepare the initial states plays a primordial role.
 In this regard, the two primary approaches involve evolving a known quantum state via quantum techniques or directly loading a wave function obtained via classical methods.
 In the following, we will review some of the important methods to prepare initial states on a quantum computer.

 Adiabatic state preparation (ASP) methods have been widely studied to prepare ground-states~\cite{Albash_2018}.
 They encompass advancements such as shortcuts to adiabaticity \cite{STA}, counterdiabatic driving techniques \cite{CD_Berry,CD1,CD2}, or hybrid approaches like counterdiabatic optimal local driving \cite{COLD,barone2023counterdiabatic}.
 Additionally, VQE \cite{VQE_preuzzo}, quantum imaginary time evolution \cite{motta2020qite}, dissipative \cite{dissipation_cirac,dissipation_stefano, dissipation_ying, dissipation_zoller,motlagh2024ground} and eigenstates filtering \cite{Lin2020optimalpolynomial,Gluza2024doublebracket,robbiati2024} methods have some prospects.
 However, the scalability of these techniques to large system sizes remains to be determined.
 For instance, ASP demands an evolution time inversely proportional to the spectral gap, which can be exponentially small.
 Conversely, VQE is plagued by issues of trainability \cite{traps}, particularly concerning the barren plateau phenomenon \cite{cerezo2021cost,ragone2023unified} and high sample complexity \cite{PhysRevResearch.4.033154}.
 Finally, dissipative methods require coupling to a bath or transformations of the Hamiltonian using quantum signal processing, which can be expensive to implement.